jrforrest/sysunit/doc/src/guide/units.md

 The unit above is not idempotent, so Sysunit will run it every time you call `sysunit apply foo_file.sh`.
 To make it idempotent, you can add a `check` hook.
-Let's also provide a hook so sysunit can remove the file.
+Let's also provide a `remove` hook so sysunit can remove the file.

 ```sh
 # foo_file.sh